Bible study on peace, the third of the fruits of the Spirit.

 We live in a world that is always changing.
 One day things are chaotic, the next day things seem peaceful.
 Sometimes people are cordial, saying nice things ...

 This world lauds warmakers, but God says that peacemakers are blessed.
-John Ritenbaugh explains the beatitude in Matthew 5:9.
+The first step in becoming a peacemaker is to be reconciled to God.

 Peace is less of an external situation than an internal state.
 As such, we can have peace wherever we happen to be.
 We can help ourselves create this state by occasionally getting away from the hustle and bustle of modern life.

 Our society is becoming increasingly violent.
-John Ritenbaugh shows how the sixth commandment covers crime, capital punishment, murder, hatred, revenge and war.
+The sixth of the Ten Commandments covers crime, capital punishment, murder, hatred, revenge and war.

 Conciliation involves placating others with the intent to bring harmony and peace.
 By esteeming others better than ourselves, we become a force for peace.

 John Ritenbaugh, cuing in on Paul's exhortation in Hebrews 12:5-14, admonishes us to endure chastening and correction from Almighty God in order that we may grow in holiness and become priests.
 His holiness reflects purity, cleanliness, and incredible powe. . .

 Receive Biblical truth in your inbox—spam-free!
 This daily newsletter provides a starting point for personal study, and gives valuable insight into the verses that make up the Word of God.
 See what over 145,000 subscribers are already receiving.